Solving the Kidney Exchange Problem Using Privacy-Preserving Integer Programming (Updated and Extended Version): Related Work

 In comparison to~\cite{Breuer_KEprotocol_2020,Breuer_Matching_2022}, the output of the ideal functionality that is implemented by our protocol~$ \kepIpProtocol $ includes not only a set of exchange cycles that maximizes the number of possible transplants but also the structure of the Branch-and-Bound tree and the number of Simplex iterations necessary to solve each subproblem in the tree.

-Recently, Birka et al.~\cite{Birka_PPKidneyExchange_2022} present another SMPC protocol in the greater context of kidney exchange.
-In contrast to the protocols by Breuer et al.~\cite{Breuer_KEprotocol_2020,Breuer_Matching_2022} as well as the newly-developed protocol in this paper, the protocol introduced in~\cite{Birka_PPKidneyExchange_2022} does not solve the KEP.
-Instead, their protocol implements an ideal functionality that outputs some set of possible exchanges for a single fixed cycle size~$ \cycleBound $ as well as the number of cycles that exist in the otherwise private compatibility graph.
+Recently, Birka et al.~\cite{Birka_PPKidneyExchange_2022} present another SMPC protocol in the context of kidney exchange.
+In contrast to the protocols from~\cite{Breuer_KEprotocol_2020,Breuer_Matching_2022} as well as the newly-developed protocol in this paper, the protocol introduced in~\cite{Birka_PPKidneyExchange_2022} only computes an approximate solution to the KEP.
+In particular, their protocol greedily computes a set of possible exchanges for a single fixed cycle size~$ \cycleBound $.
 This set is only an approximation to a solution of the KEP since it neither maximizes the number of exchange cycles for the fixed~$ \cycleBound $ nor does it consider all possible cycle sizes up to~$ \cycleBound $.
-While~\cite{Birka_PPKidneyExchange_2022} exhibits a superior runtime performance compared to the protocols in \cite{Breuer_Matching_2022} and~\cite{Breuer_KEprotocol_2020}, it fails to analyze the quality of the approximation.
+Similar to our novel protocol~$ \kepIpProtocol $, the protocol from~\cite{Birka_PPKidneyExchange_2022} includes certain additional information as part of the protocol output (i.e., the number of exchange cycles that exist in the private compatibility graph).
+While, similar to our protocol, it is unlikely that this allows for the derivation of any sensitive patient-donor information (i.e., information that can be linked to a particular patient-donor pair), the number of cycles in the graph may allow for the derivation of some structural information (e.g., the size of the optimal solution or the density of the compatibility graph).
+However, this is not analyzed in~\cite{Birka_PPKidneyExchange_2022}.
+While~\cite{Birka_PPKidneyExchange_2022} exhibits a superior runtime performance compared to the protocols from \cite{Breuer_Matching_2022,Breuer_KEprotocol_2020} and our novel protocol~$ \kepIpProtocol $ (cf.~Protocol~\ref{prot:kep_ip}), it fails to analyze the quality of the approximation.
 This is highly problematic for the use case of kidney exchange where any possible exchange that is not found may have severe ramifications for the respective patient-donor pairs.